-Physical intervention should only be used to manage a child's behaviour if it is necessary to prevent either (1) a pupil committing an offence, (2) personal injury to the child, other children or to an adult, (3) to prevent serious damage to property, or (4) in what would reasonably be regarded as exceptional circumstances.
-Like all schools, we reserve the right for our staff to use reasonable force to control or restrain a pupil in specific circumstances.
+Physical intervention should only be used to manage a child's behaviour if it is necessary to prevent a pupil from doing, or continuing to do, any of the following (1) committing an offence, (2) causing personal injury to any person (including the child themselves), (3) causing serious damage to property of any person (including the child themselves), (4) prejudicing the maintenance of good order and discipline at the School or (5) in what would reasonably be regarded as exceptional circumstances.
+Like all schools, we reserve the right for our staff to use reasonable force to control or restrain a pupil in these specific circumstances.

 The Education and Inspections Act 2006 enables school staff to use "such force as is reasonable in the circumstances to prevent a pupil from doing or continuing to do" any of the actions which could endanger them or others.
+These are those incidences set out above.

-The decision on whether or not to physically intervene is down to the professional judgement of the staff member concerned and should always depend on the individual circumstances.
+The decision on whether or not to physically intervene is down to the professional judgement of the staff member concerned and any force used must always be reasonable and proportionate to the circumstances and seriousness of the behaviour, and must take into account any disability or SEN that the pupil may have.

-All of our staff are trained in the circumstances in which reasonable minimum force may be used, both as part of their induction and regular refresher training on managing pupil behaviour.
-In particular, they are advised always to use their voices first and to use the minimum force necessary to restrain a child for the shortest possible period of time.
+All of our staff are trained in the circumstances in which reasonable minimum force may be used, both as part of their induction and regular refresher training on managing pupil behaviour and all staff are aware that corporal punishment of pupils is strictly prohibited.
+In particular, staff are advised always to use their voices first and to use the minimum force necessary to restrain a child for the shortest possible period of time.
 The use of force can include either passive contact (such as standing between pupils, or blocking a path) or active contact (such as leading a pupil by the arm away from the situation).
 Members of staff including non-teaching staff, may use reasonable force at any time on or off the school premises when they have lawful charge of the pupil elsewhere (e.g. on a field trip or other authorised out of school activity).